-Last September, Kieran Seaward, our Head of Sales, delivered a keynote at the virtual DMS USA.
+Last September, Kieran Seaward, our Head of Sales, delivered a keynote at the virtual DMS USA on a data powered economy.
 In his keynote he unpacked:

 - The impact of COVID on shifting business priorities, focussing on how existing data management processes and data architectures have changed – as well as problems encountered along the way